01

 04

-Hand Tied
+Hand Tying

 From the carding room, the wool is delivered upstairs to the Mill's finishing area.
 Here, the wool is hand-tied between layers of soft, Certified Organic cotton muslin.
 The Mill's professional finishers take great care to hand-place a tie approximately every nine inches.
 This ensures that the wool stays in place and that your comforter or mattress topper is truly one of a kind.